jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ## DISCLAIMER
 Our labs and exercises are tested on AMI's provided for the course.
 We test labs on other platforms such as MacOS on a best effort basis only.
 If you run on other platforms such as MacOS it is your responsibility to determine environmental issues such as installs of non-standard tools etc. We will be helping out with environmental issues as time permits.

 *Note: We are mainly covering the DStream aspects of Spark Streaming.
 There is a new abstraction call Structured Streams, but that is still in Beta.
-The basic concepts are supported in never versions of Spark Streaming.*
+The basic concepts are supported in newer versions of Spark Streaming.*

 ##Introduction